santiment/academy/src/docs/metrics/bitcoin-etf-volume/index.md

 ## Description

-The Bitcoin ETF Volume metric tracks the total number of shares traded for a Bitcoin Exchange-Traded Fund (ETF) within a specified period.
+The Bitcoin ETF Volume metric tracks the total volume in USD traded for a Bitcoin Exchange-Traded Fund (ETF) within a specified period.
 This metric provides insight into the level of investor activity and interest in trading Bitcoin through ETFs on traditional stock exchanges.
 Analyzing Bitcoin ETF volume can help investors gauge market sentiment, liquidity, and the overall demand for Bitcoin exposure within